MarioRuiz/slack-smart-bot/README.md

 >Also you can use this command to call another bot from a channel with a running bot.

+### Creating cloud bots

+If you need to run a channel bot from a different machine you can use the command:

+**_`create cloud bot on #CHANNEL_NAME`_**

+After that you will need to copy your current Smart Bot folder into the the new location.
+Install all you need: Ruby, slack-smart-bot... and run the command supplied by the Smart Bot after you run the `create cloud` command.

+The new cloud bot will be managed by your Master Bot like the others, closing, pausing...

+This is very useful when you need to run certain processes on a different environment for example on a Windows machine while your Master Bot is on Ubuntu.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/marioruiz/slack-smart-bot.